pjotrp/guix-notes/WORKFLOW.md

 guix package -i go-ipfs cwltool -p ~/opt/cwl
 ```

+Note that both tools are now available in the profile (again with
-Again, to make the full environment available do
+symbolic links).
+And, to make the full environment available, do

 ```sh
 . ~/opt/cwl/etc/profile